moddio/moddio-docs/scripting-reference/actions/setItemName.md

-Changes the name of the selected item to the provided input.
+Changes the name of the selected item to the provided string.